 The Root Cause: A Flawed Display Controller

-The Surface Pro 4's original LCD panel uses a display controller IC (integrated circuit) that was not adequately rated for the sustained heat the device generates during normal use.
-Intel's Core i5/i7 processors produce significant heat in a device this thin, and the panel's controller chips sit close to the heat zone.
+Some older Surface Pro LCD panels use display controller ICs (integrated circuits) that are not adequately rated for sustained heat during normal use.
+Intel Core processors produce significant heat in a device this thin, and the panel's controller chips sit close to the heat zone.

 Here is what happens at a hardware level:

-- You start using the Surface Pro 4 normally — web browsing, Office, Teams
+- You start using the Surface normally — web browsing, Office, Teams

 - The CPU warms up to 60–80°C operating temperature